-Payment fraud is any transaction that is carried out in order to deprive a person or business of money, property, or sensitive information.
-A common form of this is when a person, who's not the legitimate owner of the payment instrument, initiates a payment with the intention to commit fraud.
+Payment fraud is when a person, who's not the legitimate owner of the payment instrument, initiates a payment with the intention to commit fraud.

 How to detect and prevent credit card fraud: